HTK-MM/Videoflix_backend/videoflix_app/docs/views.md

 Creates a new video.
     - The request should contain the title, description, duration, category ID, video file, and is_featured flag.
     - The response should contain the message 'Video created successfully' and the newly created video should exist in the database.
+    **Parameters:**
+        request (Request): The request object containing the video data.
+    **Returns:**
+        Response: A JSON response indicating the success or failure of the video creation process.
+            - If successful, returns a 201 status with a success message.
+            - If the input data is invalid, returns a 400 status with error details.

 ###  def new_video(self, request):
 Retrieve the most recently created video.
-The response will contain the video's title, description, duration, thumbnail URL, and category.
+The response will contain the video's title, description, duration, thumbnail URL, category and is_featured flag of the video.

 ### def new_videos(self, request):
 Return a list of the 10 most recently created videos.